Consider a Career as a Police Dispatcher!

 - React quickly, efficiently, and calmly in emergency situations

-- Ability to speak and write in a clear and concise manner
+- Ability to speak and type in a clear and concise manner

 - Accurate listening and comprehension skills